National Parks

 Isle Royale National Park in Michigan

 Off the Upper Peninsula of Michigan in Lake Superior, fall comes early to Isle Royale National Park.
 With its remote location, visitors enjoy a park to themselves for most visits.
-Find Paper Birch, Aspen, Mountain Ash that contrast with the fir trees.
+Find Paper Birch, Aspen, and Mountain Ash contrasting with the fir trees.

 Isle Royale National Park is located in Michigan’s Lake Superior.
 Open mid April to October 31, a ferry ride is required to visit.
 Admission is $7 a person per day (16+).